-Information relative to the required courses for each of the teaching areas can be found at the end of this handbook.
-Students should be aware that in most cases licensure requirements exceed graduation requirements.
+Information relative to the required courses for each of the teaching areas can be found in the School of Education and on the Bluefield College website.
+Through advising sessions and course assignments, students learn that licensure requirements exceed graduation requirements.